Probing Cosmic Ray Composition and Muon-philic Dark Matter via Muon Tomography: Introduction

 Muons provide a powerful link between fundamental research and practical applications.
 Both cosmic-ray muons and those generated at accelerators can be utilized to probe physics beyond the Standard Model (SM).
 Despite the remarkable success of the SM, it does not address several fundamental questions, such as the origin of neutrino masses and the nature of DM.
-In the absence of conclusive evidence for heavy new particles predicted by various extensions of the SM, attention has increasingly shifted toward exploring new scenarios involving light DM, particularly those with muon-specific interactions \citep{essig2023snowmass2021cosmicfrontierlandscape, harris2022snowmasswhitepapernew, Bai2014}.
+In the absence of conclusive evidence for heavy new particles predicted by various extensions of the SM, attention has increasingly shifted toward exploring new scenarios involving light DM candidates with masses less than around 10 GeV/$c^2$, including those with muon-specific interactions \citep{essig2023snowmass2021cosmicfrontierlandscape, harris2022snowmasswhitepapernew, Bai2014, ParticleDataGroup:2024cfk}.

 Muon scattering experiments have remained relatively rare to date.
 Early studies from the 1960s to the 1980s primarily focused on nuclear structure \cite{annurev:/content/journals/10.1146/annurev.ns.33.120183.002123}.
-More recent scattering experiments, such as NA64 \cite{PhysRevLett.132.211803} and MUonE \cite{CARLONICALAME2015325}, have regained attention due to their potential to test the SM and search for new physics.
+More recent scattering experiments, such as NA64$\mu$ \cite{PhysRevLett.132.211803} and MUonE \cite{CARLONICALAME2015325}, have regained attention due to their potential to test the SM and search for new physics.
 In this context, the PKMu project at Peking University introduces a novel approach to DM detection based on cosmic-ray muon scattering \citep{PhysRevD.110.016017, doi:10.1142/S0217732325300083}.
+In contrast to accelerator-based active experiments, this work relies on passive cosmic-ray observations, utilizing the naturally occurring cosmic rays.
 If DM interacts preferentially with muons, it may deflect their trajectories in a detectable manner.
 By measuring the angular distribution of muon scattering events, it becomes possible to search for signs of slow-moving, light, muon-philic dark matter \cite{PhysRevLett.131.011005, PhysRevD.109.075027, PhysRevD.103.115031}.

 In this study, a muon scattering detection system based on Resistive Plate Chambers (RPCs) \citep{LI201222, Li_2013} is constructed.
 Using this system, scattering measurements of cosmic-ray muons under ambient conditions are performed.
 From the angular distribution of muon deflections, the composition of secondary cosmic rays at sea level (corresponding to an altitude of approximately 44 meters above sea level, as in Beijing) is extracted.
 Furthermore, this method is used to place constraints on the muon-DM scattering cross section, demonstrating the feasibility of this approach for future DM searches.